ekoret/typegraphql-express-typeorm-backend/README.md

-# react-fullstack
+# typegraphql-express-typeorm

-Fullstack project made with React, Typescript, Express, GraphQL, and more.
+Building a backend with TypeGraphQL, ExpressJS, TypeORM, and GraphQL.

 ## Tech Information

 Node 16.13.1
 npm 8.1.2